 SB 1: Debunking the Myths

-The Road Repair and Accountability Act of 2017 (SB 1) is a long-term transportation solution that will provide new revenues for road safety improvements, fill potholes and repair local streets, highways, and bridges.
-SB 1 will provide transportation investments in every community, improving the quality of life for all Californians.
+The Road Repair and Accountability Act of 2017 (SB 1) is a long-term transportation solution that provides new revenues for road safety improvements such as filling potholes and repairing local streets, highways, and bridges.
+SB 1 provides transportation investments in every community, improving the quality of life for all Californians.
 SB 1 includes strict accountability provisions to reduce waste and bureaucracy and dedicates all funds to transportation improvements.
 Opponents of SB 1 are spreading false information and flat-out untruths full of potholes.

 We want to cement the facts.

-SB 1 invests over $5 billion annually directly for maintenance, repair, and safety improvements on state highways, local streets and roads, and bridges.
+SB 1 invests more than $5 billion annually directly for maintenance, repair, and safety improvements on state highways, local streets and roads, bridges, tunnels and overpasses.
 SB 1 also provides investments in mass transit to help relieve congestion.
 In total, SB 1 will provide:

 - $1.5 billion for the State Highway Operations and Protection Program